BBK-PiJ-2014-66/exercises/day14/README.md

    of each of them.
 This produces a factorial explosion of recursions as the string gets longer.
    It would be possible to use memoisation to save some time but it this adds complexity.
    OK provided small strings used.
-* My iterative solution is build up a
+* My iterative solution is build up a permutation table listing every way to permute a list of *numItems*.
+This is found for *numItems*=1, then 2, then 3 until the requires number is found.
+So in many respects takes the same approach as the recursive but in the other direction.
 * Another thing to worry about is repeated letters.
 For instances there are three anagrams of *AAB*:  *AAB*, *ABA* and *BAA*.
 Should get rid of the degenerate solutions.